mac-theobio/Lab_meeting/README.md

 ## Short Agenda Items

 ## Past readings and agenda items

+- Feb 28: Read from the [GUSTA ME](https://sites.google.com/site/mb3gustame/constrained-analyses/rda) website for 45 minutes, focusing on:
+	- Dissimilarity based methods
+	- constrained analyses
+	- indirect gradient analysis

+	- Some other resources:
+		- Learn the basics of PCoA.
+Can anyone suggest a reading?
+			- This isn't a full solution: it doesn't help with the inference/why we would do one or the other, but it does explain the geometry pretty nicely ...
+[PCA and PCoA explained](http://occamstypewriter.org/boboh/2012/01/17/pca_and_pcoa_explained/), from Bob Carpenter
+		- Mike suggests we cover all the variants: (PCA, PCoA, CPC (common principal components), Factor analysis, CVA (canonical variate analysis), Non-negative matrix factorization) (the [CANOCO](http://www.canoco5.com/index.php/canoco5-overview) web page lists: DCA, CA, CCA, DCCA, PCA, and RDA ...)
+		- There's also [NMDS](https://jonlefcheck.net/2012/10/24/nmds-tutorial-in-r/), which is very popular among microbiome people.
+(JCSz) That link says something I don't understand about NMDS:
+			- "NMDS requires a distance matrix, or a matrix of dissimilarities.
+Raw Euclidean distances are not ideal for this purpose: they’re sensitive to total abundances, so may treat sites with a similar number of species as more similar, even though the identities of the species are different."
+This shouldn't be true, should it?
+If each species gets its own axis...

+	- BB proposed inviting Steve Walker to talk to us if he has time.

 - Feb 7: [Mandal et al., Analysis of Composition of Microbes: A novel method for studying microbial composition](http://www.microbecolhealthdis.net/index.php/mehd/article/view/27663)
 	- [The supp is apparently more relevant than the article](http://www.microbecolhealthdis.net/index.php/mehd/rt/suppFiles/27663/0)